EBISPOT/DUO/README.md

 ## Versions

 The latest version of the ontology is always available at http://purl.obolibrary.org/obo/duo.owl DUO is versioned by date, e.g., http://purl.obolibrary.org/obo/duo/releases/2017-10-16/duo.owl.
 Each release is tagged on Github and a corresponding Permanent URL is created.
 This ensure versions remain accessible and can be uniquely referred to.
+A list of all releases is avaialble at https://github.com/EBISPOT/DUO/releases/.

 We have a strict deprecation policy compliant with the OBO Foundry principles: once created, IDs are never deleted.
 If changes altering the meaning of a term are required, the term is deprecated and a new one is created, for which a new ID is minted.

 ## Contributions